 Members of the Selected Reserve are eligible to purchase up to \$400,000 of life insurance under the Servicemembers' Group Life Insurance (SGLI) program.
-The major benefits of this program are its relatively low cost and its guarantee of payment even if death occurs as a result of combat action (something private insurers do not always provide).
-Reservists who participate in SGLI can also purchase up to \$100,000 of life insurance for their spouses and are provided with \$10,000 of life insurance coverage per child at no cost.
+48 The major benefits of this program are its relatively low cost and its guarantee of payment even if death occurs due to combat (something private insurers do not always provide).
+Reservists who participate in SGLI can also purchase up to \$100,000 of life insurance for their spouses, and receive \$10,000 of life insurance coverage per child at no cost.
+49